 When employees must work closely together, the best way to keep them safe is testing everyone for COVID-19 on a regular basis.
 If someone tests positive, management will be quickly alerted, so the employee can be immediately quarantined and given proper medical care.

-In a letter to shareholders, Amazon CEO Jeff Bezos suggested the company might start regularly testing all of its 840,000 employees — including those not displaying any signs of COVID-19.
+In a letter to shareholders, former Amazon CEO Jeff Bezos suggested the company might start regularly testing all of its 840,000 employees — including those not displaying any signs of COVID-19.